Tom Wesselmann: 1959–1964

 The Sidney Janis Gallery held the New Realists exhibition in November 1962, which included works by the American artists Jim Dine, Robert Indiana, Roy Lichtenstein, Claes Oldenburg, James Rosenquist, George Segal, and Andy Warhol; and Europeans such as Arman, Enrico Baj, Christo, Yves Klein, Tano Festa, Mimmo Rotella, Jean Tinguely, and Mario Schifano.
 It followed the Nouveau Réalisme exhibition at the Galerie Rive Droite in Paris, and marked the international debut of the artists who soon gave rise to what came to be called Pop Art in Britain and The United States and Nouveau Réalisme on the European continent.

 Wesselmann took part in the New Realist show with some reservations, exhibiting two 1962 works: Still life #17 and Still life #22.

 Wesselmann never liked his inclusion in American Pop Art, pointing out how he made an aesthetic use of everyday objects and not a criticism of them as consumer objects: "I dislike labels in general and 'Pop' in particular, especially because it overemphasizes the material used.
 There does seem to be a tendency to use similar materials and images, but the different ways they are used denies any kind of group intention".

 That year, Wesselmann had begun working on a new series of still lifes. experimenting with assemblage as well as collage.
 In Still Life #28 he included a television set that was turned on, "interested in the competitive demands that a TV, with moving images and giving off light and sound, can make on painted portions".
 He concentrated on the juxtapositions of different elements and depictions, which were at the time truly exciting for him: "Not just the differences between what they were, but the aura each had with it ...
 A painted pack of cigarettes next to a painted apple wasn't enough for me.
 They are both the same kind of thing.
 But if one is from a cigarette ad and the other a painted apple, they are two different realities and they trade on each other ...
 This kind of relationship helps establish a momentum throughout the picture ...
 At first glance, my pictures seem well behaved, as if – that is a still life, O.K.
 But these things have such crazy give-and-take that I feel they get really very wild".
 He married Claire Selley in November 1963.

-In 1964 Ben Birillo, an artist and business partner of gallery owner Paul Bianchini, contacted Wesselmann and other Pop artists with the goal of organizing The American Supermarket at the Bianchini Gallery in New York.
-This was an installation of a large supermarket where Pop works (Warhol's Campbell's Soup, Watts's colored wax eggs etc.) were shown among real food and neon signs.
+In 1964, Ben Birillo, an artist and business partner of gallery owner Paul Bianchini, contacted Wesselmann and other Pop artists with the goal of organizing The American Supermarket at the Bianchini Gallery in New York.
+This was an installation where Pop works (Warhol's Campbell's Soup Can, Watts's colored wax eggs etc.) were shown were shown in a supermarket setting.
 In the same year Wesselmann began working on landscapes, including one that includes the noise of a Volkswagen starting up.
 The first shaped canvas nudes also appeared this year.